(Click here for bottom)

 Short-Range Order.

 Single-Room Occupancy.
-Refers to rental accomodations for people who don't usually have any other place to call home.
-Essentially an extreme economy-class apartment that's not very apart.
+Refers to hotel-like long-term accommodations for people who don't usually have any other place to call home.
+New York City defines an SRO as a rental unit that lacks its own kitchen and bathroom.
+I suppose that's a sufficiently precise definition there, but in Europe it might include a large share of less-expensive hotel rooms for travelers.
+In the 1970's there were over 175,000 SRO's in NYC; the number declined to about 50,000 in 1996, and was at about 35,000 in 2009.
 Typically a depressing small room lit by a single bare light bulb, with a bed -- correction: surplus army cot -- and probably some other piece of furniture.
 The late-fifties version, sanitized or normalized for TV, provided the setting for a few Twilight Zone episodes about one or another lonely guy down on his luck.
+Essentially an extreme economy-class apartment that's not very apart.

-With a little sprucing up --- a lampshade, a more comfortable bed, a picture hanging on the wall, a carpet, a coat of paint, tolerably thick walls, a window to open to get rid of the rancid acidic stench of eighty-proof vomit -- one of these could pass for a little room in a London B&B .
-Okay, a lot of sprucing up.
+With a little sprucing up -- a lampshade, a more comfortable bed, a picture hanging on the wall, a carpet, a coat of paint, tolerably thick walls, a window to open to get rid of the rancid acrid stench of eighty-proof vomit -- one of these could pass for a little room in a London B&B. Okay, a lot of sprucing up.
 With an attached tiny bathroom and earthquake evacuation instructions, it would resemble a room in a Tokyo ``businessman's hotel.''
 It would be the same size, anyway.

 In the typical modern New York City version of an SRO hotel, ventilation and musical entertainment are provided by the economized construction: the walls do not reach the ceiling (chicken wire or perf board or something provides desultory security), so you can hear the chorus of your stoned snoring neighbors who haven't showered since they were released.
 You can sleep through that with a bottle of Ripple in your gut.
 (I mean the contents of the bottle of Ripple -- the Ripple itself. "[A] bottle" here is used as a quantifier, equivalent to 13 or 17 ounces or whatever.)